Integrate Microsoft MCAS with Cloudflare Zero Trust

 .csv.
 The file can now be imported into Cloudflare Zero Trust as a Hostname list.

 If you would like to get a list of all of the MCAS allowed applications, you can use the same API query, but instead of using

 type=allowed.
 This will return a much larger list.

 $ curl -v "https://<MCAS API URL>/api/discovery_block_scripts/?format=120&type=allowed" -H "Authorization: Token <API token>"

-- In the Zero Trust Dashboard, navigate to My Team > Lists
+- In Zero Trust, navigate to My Team > Lists

 - Click on Upload CSV.
 Even though the hostname list is not really in CSV format, it will work with no issues.

 - Add a name for the list, specify “Hostnames” as the list type, and give it a description.